dapak2002/programming-languages-2022/feedback-hw.md

 At this point, the correspondence between normal forms and equivalence classes suggested by the table is only a conjecture.
 There are still things to verify:

 - Every normal form in the first column satisfies the corresponding property in the second column.
-- (Since these properties are invariants, it follows that all the NFs are in different equivalence classes.)
+- (Since these properties are invariants, it follows that all the NFs are in different equivalence classes.
+Hence there are at least four equivalence classes.)
 - Every word reduces to one of the four NFs.
-- (It then follows that there are exactly four equivalence classes.)
+- (Hence there are at most four equivalence classes.)

 By this point, we know that the table gives us a full characterisation of the equivalence classes.
 There are exactly four of them and we have both a computational and a mathematical characterisation.
 - Computationally, each equivalence class is characterised by its normal form.
-To know in which equivalence class a word is, I can reduce it to its normal form.
+To know in which equivalence class a word is, we can reduce it to its normal form.
 In particular, the ARS has UNFs.
 - Mathematically, the equivalence classes can be specified, using the second column, without referring to the computation rules `->`.

 The **specification of the algorithm** reconstructed from this analysis is a reformulation of the invariants: